aces/Loris/modules/battery_manager/help/battery_manager.md

 # Battery Manager

-The Battery Manager module serves as a front-end for browsing, adding, editing, and activating/deactivating entries in the Test Battery.
+The Battery Manager module serves as a front-end for manipulating the Test Battery.
+This includes browsing, adding, editing, activating, and deactivating entries.

 ## Searching for an entry in the Test Battery

-Under the `Browse` tab, use the `Selection Filters` to search for entries by fields such as `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`, `Subproject`, `Visit Label`, `Site`, `First Visit`, `Instrument Order`, and `Active`.
+Under the `Browse` tab, use the `Selection Filters` to search for entries by fields such as:
+`Instrument`,
+`Minimum age (days)`,
+`Maximum age (days)`,
+`Stage`,
+`Subproject`,
+`Visit Label`,
+`Site`,
+`First Visit`,
+`Instrument Order`,
+`Active`.
 As filters are selected, the data table below will dynamically update with relevant results.
-Click the “Clear Filters” button to reset all filters.
+Click the `Clear Filters` button to reset all filters.

 Within the data table, results can be sorted in ascending or descending order by clicking on any column header.